• Skip to main content

 • Tomato: Use firm and ripened tomatoes.
 Avoid soft and tender tomatoes with loads of water.
 Add tomatoes just before frying and roll kebab as go.

 • Cornmeal: This ingredient is not the same as cornflour.
 Cornmeal is yellow slightly gritty flour that binds the kebab and absorbs the moisture.
 Adjust the measure if kebab is breaking.
+If you can't find cornmeal then gram flour (besan) or chickpea flour can be used with some compromise in taste.

 • Egg: This ingredient also helps bind the kebab.